 Other high-frequency absorbers are sleeping bags, blankets, carpets, curtains and fiberglass insulation cupboard with muslin.

-The alternative to the DIY approach is to purchase specially designed acoustic damping sound absorbing panels such as the Soundwave Squares.
-The Soundwave Squares comprise a waved surface of polyester fibre with effective sound absorption attributes.
+The alternative to the DIY approach is to purchase specially designed acoustic damping sound absorbing panels – also know as acoustic panels.
+The acoustic panels usually comprise a waved surface of polyester fibre with effective sound absorption attributes.
 They are a neat option because they come ready mounted in their own frames and can be fixed on your wall very easily with simple thumb tacks due to their very light weight.
 You can choose whether you hang them with the waves running vertically or horizontally (or alternate between the two).
 The other benefit of these squares is you can use them freestanding and so experiment with their placement around your microphone while you are recording, or behind your monitors while you are listening and mixing.

 Acoustic Foam: many companies make a range of acoustic foam panels in various sizes at different price points.
 Brands to look out for are Auralex and Ultimate Acoustics.